 - Reduce waste, we throw out tons of stuff each year.
 In a google search, it said: ‘Some 88 million tonnes of food is wasted in the EU every year, equivalent to 173 kilos per person.
 Not only is this a waste of resources, but it also contributes to climate change.’

 - Start meal planning, and using a budget for your weekly groceries.
 This has been life-changing for me and my family.
 When I do it we eat much healthier, there’s less waste and it costs less.

 - Support your local farmers market and bring your own containers

 - Reduce your consumption of meat and animal products or consider becoming a vegetarian or vegan.
 If we could truly see the amount of animal cruelty in producing animal products it would break our hearts.
-We just wouldn’t be able to continue to eat meat if we really dared to look at how cruel this actually is.
 The increased demand for animal products and animal agriculture, in general, is having a huge negative impact on our environment, it’s a topic too big to be covered here, Go get educated and make an informed decision about what you are actually eating and the impact it is having on your health and the future of our planet.